cwmoss/slowfoot/docs_src/content/05-ref/09-starship.md

 title: Starship Configuration
 ---

-Add this to your `starship.toml` to get some nice info prompt about your slowfoot project:
+Add this section in your `starship.toml` to get some nice info prompt about your slowfoot project.

 ```toml
 [custom.slowfoot]